 Being proactive with your recovery will help to ensure the best results from your surgery.

-One of the best ways to recover from spine surgery is through exercise.
+As a chiropractor, I believe one of the best ways to recover from spine surgery is through exercise.

 Using an approach that implements a gradual and progressive exercise program, will not only promote proper healing, but will help to restore normal strength, flexibility and function of the back and spine.